topo-gps/topo-gps-manual/en/routes/transportation_means.rst

 Car
 ---
-This should be used if planning a route by car.
+The car transportation means should be used if planning a route by car.
 It will in principle give you the fastest route possible.
 An internet connection is necessary.
 In the settings you can set the following options:

 - Avoid ferries: It will avoid ferries.
 This might be useful if you want to avoid the risk of not able to cross a water because the ferry is not running.